 1. Do a spending ban on your clothing budget.
 Instead of the mall, shop in your closet.
 Given the large volume of clothes an average person shops every year, it is possible that many of these have not been worn for ages or have simply been forgotten in the corner of your drawers.

 Take a look at your closet and find things to wear in different outfits and styles without even thinking about the mall.
 Use what you have already.
 Get creative with your clothes and you’ll find that you don’t need to go to the mall right away.

-4. Do a clothes swap. – As a money saver, you can raid your friends’ closets and they yours for the exchange of clothes.
+4. Do a clothes swap.
+As a money saver, you can raid your friends’ closets and them yours for the exchange of clothes.
 You might be surprised that they could think of another outfit combination for your clothes.
-And you’ll also find yourself some treasures in others’ items.
+And you’ll also find yourself some treasures in their items.
 This way, you can also have a deeper bond with your friends – understanding how you dress.